The History of the Tally Stick

 When the borrower returned to the lender with the goods or money owed, the two halves of the record would be “tallied,” and any attempts at fraud would become immediately apparent when the two halves of the split tally were combined.

-The Crown Corporation government mafia first began using the tally stick around 1100, and their use was ended in 1827 as a method of debt and credit management, that role was, from 1694, taken over by the private bank of England.
+The Crown Corporation government Mafia first began using the tally stick around 1100, with a preference for hazel wood sticks that for several centuries served as Exchequer accounting records, detailing payments of taxes made to the Royal Treasury by the Sovereign’s tax collectors.
+Their use was ended in 1827 as a method of debt and credit management, that role was, from 1694, taken over by the private Corporation, the Bank of England.